 Honey may be sweet for your taste buds but for your skin, it can act as an amazing antimicrobial and wound-healing remedy.
 Manuka honey, for instance, has been a popular acne remedy in New Zealand where the Manuka bush is indigenous.

-To use as an acne home remedy, dip a cotton swab in the honey and then apply it to the affected area.
+To use as an acne home remedy, dip a cotton swab in the honey and apply it to the affected area.
 Leave it for at least 30 minutes before rinsing.

 Lemon contains Vitamin C and has acidic properties to fight off acne-causing bacteria.
 But in using it as an acne home remedy, it’s best to use natural fresh lemon juice.
 Those that are commercially sold in bottles often contain preservatives that may bring more harm to the skin than good.